-McMillen Jacobs Associates ("MJA") is writing to inform you of an event that may impact the privacy of some of your personal information.
-While we are unaware of any attempted or actual misuse of your information, we are providing you with information about the event, our response, and steps you may take to protect against any misuse of your information, should you feel it necessary to do so.
+Sitzberger & Company ("Sitzberger") writes to inform you of an incident that may affect the privacy of some of your personal information.
+While we have no evidence of actual or attempted misuse of your information, we wanted to provide you with information about the incident, steps we are taking in response, and steps you may take to better protect your information, should you feel it is appropriate to do so.
+Please know we take this incident very seriously and have been working diligently to investigate and respond.